-I know two people with long COVID who were helped by physical therapy, but PT set me back more than two months.
+I know two people with long COVID who were helped by physical therapy, but PT set me back several months.

 I want to be clear that I am not discouraging anyone from going to physical therapy (PT) for long COVID.
 I just want to share my experience so other people can look out for similar problems.